git4humans/git4humans/README.md

 ```
 ## Installation

-Installation is easy in any operating system of your choice.
+Installation is easy.
 The only requirement is you have already installed [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in your system.

 ### Linux & macOS